 For silver stackers, there’s nothing like hand poured silver bars to marvel at.
 A freshly poured bar or ingot with a nice hand stamp will really stand out from all your plain old bullion coins.

 If you don’t own any hand poured silver ingots, it’s one of those pieces that you can put on your desk to remind you the value of silver!
 Plus, they make great conversation starters as everyone who sees it will ask, “Where did you get that?!”

 So I scoured the web and found 17 unique designs of hand poured silver bars, ingots, bullion, loafs, and a few other interesting objects.
 Enjoy!

 The history of silver as money goes back many thousands and thousands of years.
 Silver coinage first appeared around 600 BC in current day Turkey, and from there it has been used in every major empire, from the Greeks & Romans to the Spanish and current day United States.

 I’d like to take a look at the history of US silver coins that have been used as money since our nation begun.
-It’s amazing how few people even realize that for the first ~ 175 years of the US, silver was used in everyday coins and circulated throughout the economy as common money up until 1964.
+It’s amazing how few people even realize that for the first ~ 175 years of the US, silver was used in everyday coins and circulated throughout the economy as common money up until the year 1964, when they stopped making silver coins.

 For someone looking to make your first purchase, buying silver is not as simple & straight-forward as it appears.
 There are several questions you need ask yourself before you take the plunge: